Role-play exercises and how they work

 4. Emphasise the key competencies: Depending on the role, certain competencies will be more important and are highly sought after in candidates.
 For example, in a sales role candidates should try and emphasise their persuasion skills by using their charisma and influence.
 For a customer service role, interpersonal and conflict management skills should be emphasised by utilising patience, empathy and building rapport.

 5. Time keeping: Ensure that an appropriate pace is kept throughout the exercise.
-You should put yourself in a position where you need to rush, or where you need to slow down because you have been working too quickly.
+You shouldn't put yourself in a position where you need to rush, or where you need to slow down because you have been working too quickly.
 Keep an eye on the time, and pace yourself appropriately, but do not let the clock hinder your performance, and do not be seen “clock watching”, check the time rarely and discretely.

 Tips for getting into character

 Ensuring you are in character is a vital aspect of the role-play, as without committing to the role, you will not take the exercise seriously.
-Here are some tips for getting into character, and adopting the mindset of the role you are adopting:
+Here are some tips for getting into character, and adopting the mindset of the role you are assuming:

 1. Adopt the character before the exercise: Begin to think and act like your character well before the start of the exercise, this means that when the exercise begins, the "psyching" process has already finished.
 Having spent 10-20 minutes acting, behaving and thinking like your target role will help the exercise run more naturally than if you had only just got into character at the start.